Walter Mondale: 1984 presidential campaign

 When Mondale made his acceptance speech at the Democratic Convention, he said: "By the end of my first term, I will reduce the Reagan budget deficit by two‑thirds.
 Let's tell the truth.
 It must be done, it must be done.
 Mr. Reagan will raise taxes, and so will I. He won't tell you.
 I just did."
 While this was meant to show that Mondale would be honest with voters, it was instead largely interpreted as a campaign pledge to raise taxes to spend on domestic programs, which was unappealing to many voters.

-Mondale ran a liberal campaign, supporting a nuclear freeze and the Equal Rights Amendment (ERA).
-He spoke against Reagan's economic policies and in support of reducing federal budget deficits.
+Mondale ran a liberal campaign, supporting a Nuclear Freeze campaign and the Equal Rights Amendment (ERA).
+He spoke against Reaganonomics and in support of reducing federal deficit spending.
 However, the incumbent was popular, and Mondale's campaign was widely considered ineffective.
 Mondale was also perceived as supporting the poor at the expense of the middle class.
 In the first televised debate he performed unexpectedly well, which led many to question Reagan's age and capacity to endure the grueling demands of the presidency (Reagan was the oldest person to serve as president—73 at the time—while Mondale was 56).
 In the next debate on October 21, 1984, Reagan deflected the issue by quipping, "I will not make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience."

-Mondale was defeated in a landslide, receiving 37,577,352 votes (40.6% of the popular vote), and winning only the District of Columbia and his home state of Minnesota (even there his margin of victory was fewer than 3,800 votes), securing only 13 electoral votes to Reagan's 525.
+Mondale was defeated in a landslide, receiving 37,577,352 votes (40.6% of the popular vote), and winning only the Washington, D.C. and his home state of Minnesota (even there his margin of victory was fewer than 3,800 votes), securing only 13 electoral votes to Reagan's 525.
 The result was the worst electoral college defeat for any Democratic Party candidate in history, and the worst for any major-party candidate since Alf Landon's loss to Franklin D. Roosevelt in 1936.

 Private citizen and ambassador

 Mondale returned to private law practice with Dorsey & Whitney in Minneapolis in 1987.
 From 1986 to 1993, he chaired the National Democratic Institute for International Affairs.
-During Bill Clinton's presidency, he was United States Ambassador to Japan from 1993 to 1996, chaired a bipartisan group to study campaign finance reform, and was Clinton's special envoy to Indonesia in 1998.